MatiasVL/switchfully-version-control-git/40-databases-java/10-jdbc/src/main/java/codelab01/README.md

 ### QUERYING
 1. For the last main functionality `SwitchToTheSun` wants you to provide some query mechanics
-    1. Every time you type `find sights with <type>` you print out all the sights of type `<type>`
+    1. Every time you type `find attractions with <type>` you print out all the attractions of type `<type>`
-    1. Every time you type `find sights in <country>` you print out all the sights that are in the country `<country>`
+    1. Every time you type `find attractions in <country>` you print out all the attractions that are in the country `<country>`
     1. Every time you type `find countries in <continent>` you print out all the countries that are in the continent `<continent>`

 ### Refining
 1. The business is happy with your reporting functionality and now wants you to extend it.
-    1. Extend the reported sights
+    1. Extend the reported attractions
-        1. Every sight is linked to a country.
-Change the reporting so that you also print out the country after the name of the sight.
+        1. Every attraction is linked to a country.
+Change the reporting so that you also print out the country after the name of the attraction.
             - E.g. `The Louvre - France`
         1. Every country is linked to a continent.
 Change the reporting so that you also print out the continent after the name of the country.
             - E.g. `France - Europe`
-        1. Extends the sight reporting even more.
+        1. Extends the attraction reporting even more.
 Now print out both the country and the continent.
             - E.g. `The louvre - France - Europe`
     1. Make sure that the queries report in the same way!

 ### Extra's
-1. New functionality that let's you add a new country and sight
+1. New functionality that let's you add a new country and attraction
-1. New functionality that reports the number of sights in a country
+1. New functionality that reports the number of attractions in a country
-1. New functionality that shows all the continents that have more than 2 sights
+1. New functionality that shows all the continents that have more than 2 attractions